9 Things to do During a Weekend in Dallas-Fort Worth

 Recycled Books

-I know I’ve made a whole post about this place before, but it’s too good not to mention here.
+I know I’ve made a whole post about this place before, but it’s too good not to mention it here.

 Recycled Books is the largest used book store in the state of Texas.
 And it is heaven on Earth for bibliophiles like me!